peter-conalgo/freesurface/README.md

 and it's not that hard.
 So far this is just an idea in version control, YOU can learn how to use version control as well.
 You will never look back!

+### We need industry to ask themselves if what they have works

+If you are company that thinks they would like to pinoneer in an area like this, let us know!
+Does your current business centric software really do what it needs to for your staff?

 ### What about Money??

 I love money, it's a guilty thing to admit to today, but I have to be honest.
 I am also not feeling guilty about admitting it.